rfo909/CFT/README.md

 both call each other as well as a system library of 200+ functions, belonging, both global and inside objects.

-The most central object types are Dir, File and List, along with strings, integers, floats and booleans, plus still a few, totalling about 20 as of version 1.0.6.
+CFT is not a complete language, in the sense that one can create classes and instances of those.
+Instead you work with pre-defined functions, which return objects representing files, directories, strings, lists, dates etc, and create a hierarchy of compact functions that automate boring things like collecting and copying log files.
+The number of object types totals about 20 as of version 1.0.6.

 The program prompt is a single '$'.
 You enter stuff, and press Enter, and it gets executed.